alecramsay/pg/docs/_pages/method.markdown

 ---

-The method for generating baseline districts that Todd & I developed evolved through an exploratory process:
+The method for generating baseline districts that Todd & I developed evolved through an exploratory process.
+Note that in all cases we used Cartesian (flat earth) calculations, as opposed to geodesic (spherical) calculations.
+Over short distances, these calculations are sufficiently accurate for our purposes.

 -   Alec started trying to port Andrew Spann, Dan Gulotta, Daniel Kane's C code to Python.
     But he could never quite get the solver to reliably work with multiple states.